Deficiencies in maths

 OMPT-A Exam

-Humanities majors have two options for fulfilling their maths requirement should they have a small deficiency.
-If you do not meet the maths requirement for your desired Humanities major, we recommend that you take the OMPT-C Exam or take the SAT Subject Test Mathematics Level 1.
+Humanities majors have two options for fulfilling their maths requirement should they have a deficiency.
+If you do not meet the maths requirement for the Humanities major, we recommend that you take the OMPT-C Exam or take the SAT Subject Test Mathematics Level 1.

 OMPT-C Exam